LazyLyrics/carter-py/README.md

 This will install the latest version of `carterpy` and its dependencies.

+**Note**: `carterpy` has two classes, a Carter class and an AsyncCarter class.
+The AsyncCarter class is used for asynchronous usage of the API.
+The Carter class is used for synchronous usage of the API.
+An example of asynchronous usage can be found below.

 ## Usage

 To use `carterpy`, you will need to obtain an API key from the Carter website.
 Once you have your API key, you can use it to create a Carter object and start sending messages.
 Here's an example: